andreacfromtheapp/elm-query/README.md

 #### Search Elm Modules ####

-This package was initially intended to also have the functionality to search the [Elm Search website](https://klaftertief.github.io/elm-search/) to look up Elm modules by function name or type signature.
+This package intends to add the functionality to search the [Elm Search website](https://klaftertief.github.io/elm-search/) to look up Elm modules by function name or type signature.

-Unfortunately this is not presently possible, because of how the Elm Search website is structured.
-Which would require unavailable scenarios for this to work:
+However, this is not presently possible, because of how the Elm Search website is structured.
+To implement this feature, it would require either of these scenarios:

-- Elm Search to offer a JSON file for the results so that it could be parsed (like `Elm Query: Search Packages` works)
+- Elm Search to offer a JSON file for the results so that it could be parsed (like Elm Packages does)
-- Elm official website to re-implement Elm Search with JSON and updated/improved code
+- Elm official website to implement modules search functionality and make it available via JSON (like they do for Elm Packages already).
-- Sublime Text to allow third party Python modules so that it could be possible to use tools to obviate the above

-It is my intention to offer Elm Search functionality one day soon.
-I can't promise, and my Elm skills are still basic, but I may contribute to the Elm-related side of the solution.
-Don't hold your breath though...
+To provide said functionality, I'd like to contribute to the the solution, but my Elm skills are still basic.
+Don't hold your breath.

 ### Key Bindings ###